tommybobbins/AWSDevOpsExam/README.md

  * Cognito streams contains the Cognito data.
  * AssumeRoleWithWebIdentiy - Cognito
  * AssumeRoleWithSAML - SAML authentication response.
+ * Can check for compromised credentials in the Advanced Security page.

 ## AWS OpsWorks.